bkownacki1/CS3398-Kree-F2019/README.txt

                 * Communication, following up with team and not getting sick as often.

             Shelby:
+                * We could create scheduled weekly or bi-weekly Discord meeting to increase communication.
+                * A outline of the project so we can get a better understanding of what needs to be done and our project status overall.
+                * I need to communicate more frequently with the team.

             David:
 		* I need to communication more with the team.